 He began his career working for the United States Conference of Catholic Bishops and then teaching at a Holy Cross Brothers high school in Washington, DC., returning to Notre Dame to enter formation at Moreau Seminary.
 Though he discerned this was not his path, he completed his Divinity degree and began working at Holy Cross College in 2004.
 While teaching, he earned his doctorate in Moral Theology.

-JudeAnne Wilson Hastings is the Associate Vice President for Communications and Development with a Bachelor of Arts in Communications Studies from Saint Mary’s college and an MPA in Not for Profit Management from Indiana University South Bend.
+JudeAnne Wilson Hastings is the Vice President for Advancement with a Bachelor of Arts in Communications Studies from Saint Mary’s college and an MPA in Not for Profit Management from Indiana University South Bend.

 In her role, she oversees marketing and communication, development, the annual fund and planned giving.
 Part of her responsibilities also include building alumni relations and overseeing advancement events.